yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     The template contains five child templates, containing the various resources required for:

-    - The ADVM2 virtual machine, which will be a second Domain Controller
+    - The ADVM2 virtual machine, which will be a second Domain Controller.
-    - The SQLVM2 virtual machine, which will be a second SQL Server
+    - The SQLVM2 virtual machine, which will be a second SQL Server.
-    - The WebVM2 virtual machine, which will be a second web server
+    - The WebVM2 virtual machine, which will be a second web server.
-    - Two load balancers, one for the web tier and one for the SQL tier
+    - Two load balancers, one for the web tier and one for the SQL tier.
-    - The virtual network with the proper DNS configuration in place
+    - The virtual network with the proper DNS configuration in place.

 4. You can check the HA resource deployment status by navigating to the **ContosoRG1** resource group, selecting **Deployments** in the resource group left-nav, and checking the status of the deployments.
 Make sure the deployment status is **Succeeded** for all templates before proceeding to the next task.